Startup Secrets Sandbox

 See the Wikipedia definition of whole product

 .
-It’s an adaptation of the total product concept developed by , a professor at Harvard Business School.
+It’s an adaptation of the total product concept developed by , a professor at Harvard Business School, and expanded on by Geoffrey Moore.

 Want to print your doc?